Total Complaints

 MERCEDES-BENZ EQE 350+ · model year

-10 NHTSA complaints, 4 crash reports, and 2 active recalls for this specific cohort.
+10 NHTSA complaints, 4 crash reports, and 2 recall campaigns listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating